 - Single platform for production, distribution and reception of standardized electronic invoices in multiple formats and providing consolidated billing

-- Improvement of invoice accuracy and minimization of data error
+- Minimization of invoice data error and duplication

 - Optional account reconciliation function to the postal companies